webwarrior-ws/Nethereum/README.md

 ## Quick installation

-This fork of Nethereum provides two types of packages: standalone packages targeting Netstandard 2.0 and net46x.
+This fork of Nethereum provides only assemblies targeting NetStandard 2.0.
 There is also a Nethereum.Portable library which combines all the packages into a single portable library.
 As netstandard evolves and is more widely supported, the portable library might be eventually deprecated.

 To install the latest version: